Gracie Awards: History

 Deadline Hollywood describes the awards as follows:

 The Gracie Awards are held on two days, known as the gala and the luncheon.
-The Gracie Awards Gala is a black tie evening affair and awards individuals in the national and mainstream arena.
+The Gracie Awards Gala is a black tie evening event that awards individuals in the national and mainstream arena.
 The Gracie Awards Gala has been regularly held at the Beverly Hilton Hotel in Los Angeles, California.
-The Gracie Awards Luncheon, a more casual affair, honors local, public, online, and student works and has been held in New York.
+The Gracie Awards Luncheon, a more casual event, honors local, public, online, and student works and has been held in New York.

 The 2019 ceremony took place on May 21, with the "local and student award winners," honored on June 26.

 The 2020 ceremony was held virtually on September 10, 2020, and honorees included Katy Perry for the Gracies Impact Award, Gayle King, Michelle Williams, Niecy Nash, Trisha Yearwood, Ginger Zee, Alex Duda and Izzie Pick Ibarra.

-Categories

-The following were the categories as of the 2014 ceremony: